Blue Forest is a non-profit conservation finance organization.

 The forests and landscapes we have now look very different from what was there before European settlement.
 They’re denser and very susceptible to large scale disturbances in the form of catastrophic wildfire, insect outbreaks, drought, and mortality.

 This is because the last century has seen us move further and further away from actively managing these landscapes.
 Indigenous people and cultural burning practices have been removed from the land.
-Fire suppression – where small, environmentally beneficial fires are put out quickly – became widespread and led to declining ecosystem resilience.
+Fire suppression – where all fires, including small, environmentally beneficial fires, are put out quickly – became widespread and led to declining ecosystem resilience.
 Additionally, climate change has increased the severity, risk, and frequency of megafires, extreme weather conditions, temperatures and whiplash precipitation events.

 Ecological forest management is a proven approach to increase forest resilience, decrease the risk of catastrophic wildfires, and protect our communities.
 Unfortunately, insufficient and delayed funding for restoration projects, difficulties for local groups handling large up-front costs, and the challenges of bringing many different people together to manage land, has created a crisis for our forests, ecosystems, and communities.